Medical Tourism Statistics & Facts

 - International patient flow

-- Potential for cost savings
+- Potential for cost savings on medical procedures

-- Political transparency and stability
+- Political transparency and social stability

 - Excellent tourism infrastructure

-- Sustained reputation for specialty excellence
+- Sustained reputation for clinical excellence

 - History of healthcare innovation and achievement